Bill

 AI Summary

-This bill, titled the "Physician Noncompete Contract Prohibition Act," aims to protect patient choice by prohibiting noncompete clauses in contracts with physicians in South Carolina.
-It declares that any contract clause preventing a physician from practicing medicine in a certain area, continuing to treat existing patients at their request, or establishing new patient relationships after leaving an employer is void and against public policy.
-While generally prohibiting these restrictions, the bill allows employers to recoup certain expenses like relocation costs, signing bonuses, or recruitment expenses if the physician has worked for less than three years, provided these costs are clearly outlined in the initial contract.
-It also permits employers to protect legitimate business interests such as trade secrets and confidential information.
-The bill specifies that these new rules apply to contracts signed or renewed on or after the act's effective date.
+This bill, titled the "Physician Noncompete Contract Prohibition Act," amends South Carolina law to prohibit noncompete clauses in contracts with physicians, aiming to protect patients' freedom to choose their doctors.
+It declares that any contract clause preventing a physician from practicing medicine in a specific geographic area, continuing to treat current patients upon leaving a practice, or establishing new patient relationships at a patient's request is void and against public policy.
+The bill also outlines specific requirements for physicians notifying patients of their departure, including how patients can obtain medical records and seek continued treatment, and allows employers to handle this notification.
+While generally prohibiting noncompetes, the bill permits employers to recoup certain expenses from physicians who have worked for them for less than three years, such as relocation costs, signing bonuses, or recruitment expenses, provided these are clearly outlined in the contract.
+It also allows for the repayment of retention bonuses within two years of signing and permits employers to protect legitimate business interests like trade secrets and confidential information.
+These provisions apply to new contracts and contract renewals signed on or after the bill's effective date.

 Committee Categories